rkdarst/thoughts-on-academic-supervising/_sources/roles-of-a-group-leader.rst.txt

 (directing work).
 See :doc:`roles-of-a-junior-researcher` for thoughts on how much this makes sense.

+Of course, while an employer *can* direct work, someone who does this too much would be considered a very bad supervisor.

 Scientific advisor
 ------------------

 A group leader usually advises their group in the scientific topics needed for projects.
-This is a usually a pretty clear role and what group leaders have been trained for.
+This is a usually a pretty clear role and what group leaders have been trained for - at least more than anything else on this page.

 Research process mentor